DayvsonNascimento/b3-tracker/README.md

 5. **Sort Stocks**: Use the "Ordenar" button to sort by price, change, or symbol
 6. **Save Changes**: Click "Salvar Lista" to persist your stock list and order
 7. **Toggle Theme**: Use the theme toggle button to switch between light and dark modes

+### 💡 How Data Storage Works

+- **Stock List**: Only stock symbols and names are saved in localStorage
+- **Prices**: Always fetched fresh from the API (never cached)
+- **Page Load**: Automatically fetches current prices for all saved stocks
+- **Auto-refresh**: Keeps prices updated at your chosen interval
+- **Historical Data**: Chart data is cached temporarily for better performance

+This ensures you always see up-to-date market prices without stale cached data!

 ## 📝 Available Scripts